The first I saw of Sligo

 and soon his plectrum was flying

-like a hummingbird spreading his wings.
+like a hummingbird spreading its wings.

 Every night was a musical journey,